atxme/qt_passwordManager/README.md

 Features

 Robust Encryption: We utilize SHA3-512 and AES-256 GCM encryption to ensure the highest level of security for your data.

-    User-Friendly Interface: Our intuitive and user-friendly interface makes managing your passwords a breeze.
+-User-Friendly Interface: Our intuitive and user-friendly interface makes managing your passwords a breeze.

-    Cross-Platform Compatibility: Access your passwords from any device or platform, whether it's your computer, smartphone, or tablet.
+-Cross-Platform Compatibility: Access your passwords from any device or platform, whether it's your computer, smartphone, or tablet.

 Password Generator: Create strong and unique passwords with our built-in password generator.

-    Biometric Authentication: Securely access your passwords using your device's biometric authentication (fingerprint, face recognition).
+Biometric Authentication: Securely access your passwords using your device's biometric authentication (fingerprint, face recognition). (still in devellopment)

-    Password Audit: Keep track of your password strength and receive recommendations to enhance your security.
+-Password Audit: Keep track of your password strength and receive recommendations to enhance your security.

 Installation